bonfire-networks/needle/README.md

 In this way, they are reusable across different object types.
 One mixin may (or may not) be used by any number of objects.
 This is mostly driven by the type of the object we are storing, but can also be driven by user input.

 Mixins are just tables too!
-The only requirement is they have a `ULID` primary key which references `Needle.Pointer`.
+The only requirement is they have a `UID` primary key which references `Needle.Pointer`.
 The developer of the mixin is free to put whatever other fields they want in the table, so long as they have that primary-key-as-reference (which will be automatically added for you by the `mixin_schema` macro).

 Here is a sample mixin definition for a user profile: